johnrigler/javascript-camera/README.md

 a public blockchain record (EVM cryptocurrency transaction).
 Therefore we can build toward a simple "stub" or "boot up" code that is simply passed the string "camera" and it pulls down all of the javascript, evaluates ( eval() ) the code into the current environment, and executes it from there.
-This builds towards a solution which reduces the need for individual coders to find a server (probably NodeJS or some service) and install the code.
+This moves us towards a solution which reduces the need for individual coders to find a server (probably NodeJS or some service) and install the code.

 A system of rewards can also be installed where both the original coder and any contributors get paid